bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 **Note:** These keys can usually also be set with `options` (as listed below).
 When both are set, the `options` property takes precedence.

 `co`
 Variant collations for certain locales.
-Possible values include: “`big5han`”, “`dict`”, “`direct`”, “`ducet`”, “`gb2312`”, “`phonebk`”, “`phonetic`”, “`pinyin`”, “`reformed`”, “`searchjl`”, “`stroke`”, “`trad`”, “`unihan`”.
-This option can be also be set through the `options` property “`collation`”.
+Possible values include: "`big5han`”, "`dict`”, "`direct`”, "`ducet`”, "`gb2312`”, "`phonebk`”, "`phonetic`”, "`pinyin`”, "`reformed`”, "`searchjl`”, "`stroke`”, "`trad`”, "`unihan`”.
+This option can be also be set through the `options` property "`collation`”.

 `kn`
-Whether numeric collation should be used, such that “1” &lt; “2” &lt; “10”.
-Possible values are “`true`” and “`false`”.
-This option can be also be set through the `options` property “`numeric`”.
+Whether numeric collation should be used, such that "1” &lt; "2” &lt; "10”.
+Possible values are "`true`” and "`false`”.
+This option can be also be set through the `options` property "`numeric`”.

 `kf`
 Whether upper case or lower case should sort first.
-Possible values are “`upper`”, “`lower`”, or “`false`” (use the locale’s default).
-This option can be also be set through the `options` property “`caseFirst`”.
+Possible values are "`upper`”, "`lower`”, or "`false`” (use the locale’s default).
+This option can be also be set through the `options` property "`caseFirst`”.

 `options` <span class="badge inline optional">Optional</span>
 An object with some or all of the following properties:

 `localeMatcher`
 The locale matching algorithm to use.
-Possible values are “`lookup`” and “`best fit`”; the default is “`best fit`”.
+Possible values are "`lookup`” and "`best fit`”; the default is "`best fit`”.
 For information about this option, see the [Intl](../../intl#locale_negotiation) page.

 `usage`
 Whether the comparison is for sorting or for searching for matching strings.
-Possible values are “`sort`” and “`search`”; the default is “`sort`”.
+Possible values are "`sort`” and "`search`”; the default is "`sort`”.

 `sensitivity`
 Which differences in the strings should lead to non-zero result values.
 Possible values are:

--   “`base`”: Only strings that differ in base letters compare as unequal.
+-   "`base`”: Only strings that differ in base letters compare as unequal.
 Examples: a ≠ b, a = á, a = A.
--   “`accent`”: Only strings that differ in base letters or accents and other diacritic marks compare as unequal.
+-   "`accent`”: Only strings that differ in base letters or accents and other diacritic marks compare as unequal.
 Examples: a ≠ b, a ≠ á, a = A.
--   “`case`”: Only strings that differ in base letters or case compare as unequal.
+-   "`case`”: Only strings that differ in base letters or case compare as unequal.
 Examples: a ≠ b, a = á, a ≠ A.
--   “`variant`”: Strings that differ in base letters, accents and other diacritic marks, or case compare as unequal.
+-   "`variant`”: Strings that differ in base letters, accents and other diacritic marks, or case compare as unequal.
 Other differences may also be taken into consideration.
 Examples: a ≠ b, a ≠ á, a ≠ A.

-The default is “`variant`” for usage “`sort`”; it’s locale dependent for usage “`search`”.
+The default is "`variant`” for usage "`sort`”; it’s locale dependent for usage "`search`”.

 `ignorePunctuation`
 Whether punctuation should be ignored.
 Possible values are `true` and `false`; the default is `false`.

 `numeric`
-Whether numeric collation should be used, such that “1” &lt; “2” &lt; “10”.
+Whether numeric collation should be used, such that "1” &lt; "2” &lt; "10”.
 Possible values are `true` and `false`; the default is `false`.

 **Note:** This option can also be set through the `kn` Unicode extension key; if both are provided, this `options` property takes precedence.

 `caseFirst`
 Whether upper case or lower case should sort first.
-Possible values are “`upper`”, “`lower`”, or “`false`” (use the locale’s default).
+Possible values are "`upper`”, "`lower`”, or "`false`” (use the locale’s default).
 This option can be set through an `options` property or through a Unicode extension key; if both are provided, the `options` property takes precedence.

 **Note:** This option can also be set through the `kf` Unicode extension key; if both are provided, this `options` property takes precedence.

 `collation`
 Variant collations for certain locales.
-Possible values include: “`big5han`”, “`dict`”, “`direct`”, “`ducet`”, “`gb2312`”, “`phonebk`” (only supported in German), “`phonetic`”, “`pinyin`”, “`reformed`”, “`searchjl`”, “`stroke`”, “`trad`”, “`unihan`”.
+Possible values include: "`big5han`”, "`dict`”, "`direct`”, "`ducet`”, "`gb2312`”, "`phonebk`” (only supported in German), "`phonetic`”, "`pinyin`”, "`reformed`”, "`searchjl`”, "`stroke`”, "`trad`”, "`unihan`”.

 **Note:** This option can also be set through the `co` Unicode extension key; if both are provided, this `options` property takes precedence.